List of highest-grossing concert tours by Latin artists

+Bad Bunny’s Debí Tirar Más Fotos World Tour is highest-grossing tour by a Latin artist.

 This is a list of the highest-grossing concert tours in the Latin industry.
 (Note: Artists such as Jennifer Lopez (US) and Enrique Iglesias (Spain) are included because they are often cited by either Pollstar and Billboard Box Score reports in the Latin category.)
 Billboard and Pollstar are two major publications that regularly provide the official figure of concerts' gross revenue worldwide.
 Billboard launched the boxscore ranking in 1975 through its spin-off magazine Amusement Business, and it has been also featured in the Billboard magazine itself since the issue date of October 3, 1981.
 Pollstar began reporting the box office data since November 29, 1981.
 However, there are many missing data in the early reporting of both publications, hence some few claims are mostly based on other non-specialist sources.

-The touring industry in Latin music is dominated by male artists, with Shakira, Karol G and Jennifer Lopez being the leading female Latin artists on the list.
-The highest-grossing concert tour by a Latin artist belongs to Luis Miguel's Tour 2023–24.
+The Bad Bunny's Debí Tirar Más Fotos World Tour is the highest-grossing concert tour of all time by a Latin act, while Shakira's Las Mujeres Ya No Lloran World Tour is the highest-grossing Latin tour by a woman, and RBD's Soy Rebelde Tour is the highest-grossing Latin tour by a group.